Ezekiel the prophet

-Ezekiel is called "son of man" ninety-three times.
-The Hebrew is “Ben Adam”, meaning son of Adam.
-This expression only occurs in Ezekiel and Daniel in O.T.
-Daniel is also once called “son of man” (Dan 8:17).
-It basically means “human being”, translated “Mortal” in NRSV It is used differently in Dan 7:13, to describe the Messianic figure who comes to the Ancient of Days in great glory, a phrase used by Jesus to describe himself during his ministry.
+Ezekiel is called 'son of man' ninety-three times.
+The Hebrew is 'Ben Adam', meaning son of Adam.
+This expression only occurs in Ezekiel and Daniel in the OT.
+Daniel is also once called 'son of man' (Dan 8:17).
+It basically means 'human being', translated 'mortal' in the NRSV It is used differently in Dan 7:13, to describe the Messianic figure who comes to the Ancient of Days in great glory, a phrase used by Jesus to describe himself during his ministry.

 Ezekiel has a unique literary form, and is best appreciated by creative and artistic people.
 The book was designed to encourage people to visualise life in exile, God’s judgement on Jerusalem, and the promised restoration.
 Ezekiel paints pictures with words , so our interpretation will always seem less rich than the original words & descriptions.